-The Ministry of Foreign Affairs and Trade (MFAT) established Manaaki to support New Zealand registered non-government organisations (NZNGOs) working with local civil society organisations (CSOs) (and other partners, on a case-by-case basis) to deliver impact that aligns with, or complements, the New Zealand International Development Cooperation (IDC) Programme priorities.
-Through a contestable and transparent annual selection process, MFAT will fund activities in priority developing countries that reach vulnerable and/or marginalised people and groups so that no one is left behind.1 Approved Manaaki activities will have a two to three year implementation timeframe.
+The Ministry of Foreign Affairs and Trade (MFAT) established Manaaki to support New Zealand registered non-government organisations (NZNGOs) working with local civil society organisations (CSOs) (and other partners, on a case-by-case basis) to deliver impact that aligns with, or complements, the New Zealand aid programme priorities.
+Through a contestable and transparent annual selection process, MFAT will fund activities in priority developing countries that reach vulnerable and/or marginalised people and groups so that no one is left behind.
+Approved Manaaki activities will have a two to three year implementation timeframe.